bluelovers/dir-tree-creator/readme.md

-<p>dir-tree-creator is a node.js module that simply creates the directory structure of provided root path and outputs it to the console.</p>
+<p>dir-tree-creator is a node.js module that simply creates an npm like directory structure of provided root path and outputs it to the console.
+It also accepts an array of paths to ignore as an optional argument.</p>